verana-labs/verifiable-trust-vpr-spec/spec.md

 Key points:

-- When a participant is granted VERIFIER permission for a specific schema, the Ecosystem, the involved issuer grantor, issuer, and verifier grantor may define **verification fees** for each verified credential.
-In such cases, the **VERIFIER must pay these fees** to be authorized to request the **presentation** of a credential issued by a specific issuer — from the holder.
+- When a participant is granted VERIFIER permission for a specific schema, the ecosystem, the involved issuer grantor, issuer, and verifier grantor may define **verification fees** for each verified credential.
+In such cases, the **VERIFIER must pay these fees** to be authorized to request the **presentation** of a credential issued by a specific issuer - from the holder.

 - If they are [[ref: verifiable user agents]], the **Wallet User Agent** and the **User Agent** involved in the interaction **receive a share of the fees** as a reward.